LNshuti/inflation/README.md

 ## **About**

 This repository contains the code for a data platform built to track inflation globally.
-This project leverages open-source models from Huggingface and small Repli.it models (3B parameters) for data processing and analysis.
+This interactive dashboard uses APIs such as FRED, the World Bank, and the IMF to download the latest inflation data.

+## **Stack**
 The project is implemented using Python, Docker, AWS and utilizes machine learning libraries such as Sklearn and Statsmodels.

 ### **Components**